tmaiaroto/telepathic-black-panther/README.md

 and they have scrolled down 50% on some page.
 There's a lot you can do with the events, but most importantly you can use them in your Google Analytics reporting to help create segments and such.

+Telepathic Black Panther uses minibus (https://github.com/axelpale/minibus), so you may be interested in looking through it's API for additional functions.

 You can get the number of milliseconds since Telepathic Black Panther has loaded too (the current page session) by calling:

 ```